fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

   The SDK provides an API to begin a flow, which translates to a [`flowcontrol.v1.Check`][flowcontrol-proto] call into Agent.
 The response of this call contains a decision on whether to allow or reject the flow.
-The execution of a feature may be gated based on this decision.
+The execution of a feature might be gated based on this decision.
 There is an API to end a flow, which sends an [OpenTelemetry span][span] representing the flow to the _Agent_ as telemetry.

 [policies]: /concepts/policy/policy.md
 [control-point]: ./flow-selector.md#control-point